 Based in France, DBV is a clinical-stage specialty biopharmaceutical company focused on changing the field of immunotherapy by developing a novel technology platform called Viaskin.
 The company’s therapeutic approach is based on epicutaneous immunotherapy, or EPIT, their proprietary method of delivering biologically active compounds to the immune system through intact skin using Viaskin.
 DBV are advancing this unique technology to treat patients, including infants and children, suffering from severe food allergies.

-The Goodwin team was led by partners Edwin O’Connor, Seo Salimi, James Barri, Brian Fairchild, Janet Andolina, Caroline Bullerjahn and Ettore Santucci, counsel Stephanie Philbin and associates William Magioncalda, Yasee Zahedi, Tiffany Williamson, Olivia Uitto, Steven Tjoe and Alexander Plaum.
+The Goodwin team was led by partners Edwin O’Connor, Seo Salimi, James Barri, Janet Andolina, Caroline Bullerjahn and Ettore Santucci, counsel Stephanie Philbin and associates William Magioncalda, Yasee Zahedi, Tiffany Williamson, Olivia Uitto, Steven Tjoe and Alexander Plaum.

 For additional details on the offering, please read the press release.